 Haemophilia might mean you need to be aware of the risks.
 It might mean you need to think twice about certain activities.
 It might even mean you have to keep friends, family and your school, college or university in the loop.

 But it shouldn’t mean you’re not taking part.
 Here, we help you find an activity that’s the right fit for you and share real stories from young adults and boys with haemophilia who have overcome their own challenges.

 Because like anyone else, exercise and sport can kickstart a healthy, happy life.
 One full of opportunities to make new friends, learn new skills and get faster and stronger.

 So you want to be active, but what are you going to do?
 There are some contact sports which you should avoid, but otherwise it’s up to you to find something you enjoy and that suits you.*

 Whether you want to join a team or get moving at home, here are some ideas to get you started – and they are not all organised sports!

 * Always speak with your haemophilia care team before taking on a new activity.

 If you want to get moving but are unable to join a club, why not try a virtual workout?
 Online fitness classes are a great way to exercise in and around the home, often for free.
 Find a virtual workout that’s the right fit for you with our activity finder.

-Here, five boys living with haemophilia talk about the challenges they’ve overcome and how they’ve found activities that are right for them.see the boys' stories
+Here, six young people living with haemophilia talk about the challenges they’ve overcome and how they’ve found activities that are right for them.see their inspiring stories

 Nine-year-old Henry, who has haemophilia A, loves swimming and cycling, but he's always on the lookout for new activities.
 Here, he talks about how he's getting faster and stronger every day.